LennaHammer/LennaHammer.github.io/_posts/2024-01-25-Coq-Cheatsheet.md

 See also https://coq.inria.fr/tutorial/ for more information.

 Tactics provide an imperative interface to the functional language, unfolding the proof step by step.
 The tactic 'intros' is equivalent to 'lambda' and 'apply' is used to call a function.
 For user-defined types, we can 'apply' the constructor and later 'destruct' it to deal with its elements and cases.
 Equality is defined by the reflexivity of user-defined types.
+Other tactics are used to simplify the writing of the proof.

 ## Logical Systems